 Our commitment to organic landscape care allows everyone, including children and pets, to play freely and safely in our parks without the worry of harmful chemicals or pesticides.
-So kick off your shoes as you enjoy our lush lawns and take in the beautiful blooms!
+Read more about our organic landscape maintenance and the next time you visit, kick off your shoes as you enjoy our lush lawns and take in the beautiful blooms!

 Magnolias are of great interest to gardeners and botanists alike.
 Gardeners enjoy them because of their large ornamental flowers, botanists because these flowers were, evolutionarily, some of the earliest to arise.
 The Elizabeth Magnolia is the first truly yellow-colored magnolia introduced to the trade, with pure yellow flowers that bloom in the spring.
 It can be found scattered throughout the beds and lawns of the North End parks.
 Bloom Time: Late April-Early May.